Error-331/code_tests/docs/bible/links.md

 Ask Again - August 5 (*Gods help*);

+Sojourners - August 6 (God is faithful to his promises; We are only visitors passing through on this earth);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;